Ccode104/Striver-A2Z-Sheet/Readme.md

 # Striver A2Z Sheet Problems

 Welcome to the **Striver A2Z Sheet Problems** repository!
+The solution codes here are very easy to read and understand , with special care taken to follow certain rules like :
+1) **Meaningful names** of the variable
+2) No multiple **return** statements
+3) No **break** statement
+4) **Minimal use of shorthand** operators
 This README serves as a searchable utility to find problems based on their names or problem statements.

 ---